Disco 3

 Disco 3 is the third remix album by English synth-pop duo Pet Shop Boys, released on 3 February 2003 by Parlophone.
-The album consists of five remixes of songs and B-sides from their previous album, Release, three new tracks, a new recording of "Positive Role Model" from their 2001 musical Closer to Heaven, and a cover version of "Try It (I'm in Love with a Married Man)", originally by Oh Romeo, the band of former Pet Shop Boys producer Bobby Orlando.
-"Positive Role Model" also appeared on the Germany-only single "London" in 2002 as a B-side.
+The album consists of five remixes of songs and B-sides from their previous album, Release; three new tracks; a new recording of "Positive Role Model" from their 2001 musical Closer to Heaven; and a cover version of "Try It (I'm in Love with a Married Man)", originally by Oh Romeo, the band of former Pet Shop Boys producer Bobby Orlando.
+Disco 3 reached number one on Billboard magazine's Top Electronic Albums chart in the US.